-- a.
-A refund of 75% of tuition may be allowed if a program is dropped or a student withdraws within the first 10% of the class hours. - b.
-A refund of 50% of tuition may be allowed if a course is dropped or a student withdraws within the first 20% of the class hours. - c.
-No refund of tuition may be permitted after 20% of the class hours have been completed. - 3.
-There will be NO refund after the first official day of classes when a minimum fee is collected.
+a.
+A refund of 75% of tuition may be allowed if a program is dropped or a student withdraws within the first 10% of the class hours.

+b.
+A refund of 50% of tuition may be allowed if a course is dropped or a student withdraws within the first 20% of the class hours.

+c.
+No refund of tuition may be permitted after 20% of the class hours have been completed.